Ambiguous Loss

 Normalize ambivalence

 Ambivalence is a way to describe a sensation of mixed or conflicting emotions.
 Feelings of ambivalence are a normal response to ambiguous loss but need to be managed so they don’t become debilitating or abusive.
 When a loved one is gone but not gone due to SMI, for example, it’s normal to be grateful that they have not died from their illness and at the same time experience thoughts that there may be less pain if they had.
 It is very common to feel anger for the turmoil SMI has brought into your life while also feeling deep sadness for the person experiencing it.
-Holding space for these mixed feelings is a helpful way to recognize the ambiguity and can actually prevent people from acting out in ways that might be harmful or abusive to themselves or loved ones.
+Holding space for these mixed feelings is a helpful way to recognize the ambiguity and might prevent you from acting out in unplanned ways.

 -